biocore/emp/README.md

 isme14
 ======

-Data and analysis results for the International Society for Microbial Ecology 14 meeting
+Data and analysis results for the EMP analysis for International Society for Microbial Ecology 14 meeting